tparchman/lab/KRLA_lab_meetings_workflow/README.md

 ### Filtering on Individuals

 * **Coverage:** Also can be thought of as depth.
 See 3mapping.
 Calculated on bam files.
 Average read count per locus per individual.
 * **Missing:** Proportion of missing data allowed across all loci for individual.
 Common and high in GBS/RADseq data.
 Kinda an issue all around.
 Many methods, including PCA (all ordination methods), require a complete matrix with no missing data.
 Additionally, PCA will cluster by missing data with individuals with higher missing data clustering closer to the center and get this "fan" effect.
 Can be the same for coverage too.
 This (among other reasons) is why people use a variance-covariance matrix of genetic data to do ordinations.
 Other methods involve imputation.
 This can be fancy and use phased haplotype data OR simply, when you z-score, (g - mean(g))/sd(g), your genotype data across each locus, you make all missing data equal to 0 or Mean (i.e., the global allele frequency).
 There's more to this standardization, see [Patterson et al. 2006](https://dx.plos.org/10.1371/journal.pgen.0020190) for more info.
-See PCAsim_ex in examples directory for showing all these issues.This is another reason to use entropy.
+See PCAsim_ex in examples directory for showing all these issues.
+This is another reason to use entropy.
 Entropy is a hierarchical bayesian model so it gets an updated genotype estimate for each missing value based on genotype likelihoods across loci, individuals, and the allele frequency of the cluster/deme that individual assigns to.

 ### Filtering on Loci